ThinkingStudios/ConfirmQuit/README.md

-# ConfirmQuit
+# RuSureQuit

+QuitConfirm unofficial multi-modloader port.
-ConfirmQuit is a client mod that displays a confirmation window when exiting saves, multiplayer sessions, or realm worlds to prevent accidental exits.
+RuSureQuit is a client mod that displays a confirmation window when exiting saves, multiplayer sessions, or realm worlds to prevent accidental exits.

 ## Features